arviz-devs/arviz/GOVERNANCE.md

 in a group vote.

 #### Call for a vote
-Core contributors can call for a vote to resolve a target issue they feel has been stale for too long and informal consensus appears unlikely.
+Core Contributors can call for a vote to resolve a target issue they feel has been stale for too long and informal consensus appears unlikely.
 For a voting to be called, the target issue must be at least 2 months old.